bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 4. Whenever JavaScript's call or apply method is used, this is explicitly defined.

-5. Why do we need super() in an extended class? to avoid duplicating the constructor parts
+5. Why do we need super() in an extended class? to avoid duplicating the constructor parts I believe.
+SUper is used to access and call functions on an object's parent.

 ## Project Set up